- Level: Beginner

 - Time to complete: 15 minutes

 - This tutorial assumes a basic knowledge of NLP and the concept of pipeline evaluation.
-If you need more information, have a look at About Pipeline Evaluation.
+If you need more information, look at About Experiments.

 - You must be an Admin to complete this tutorial.

-- Goal: After completing this tutorial, you will have created and run an experiment to evaluate a pipeline.
+- Goal: After completing this tutorial, you will have created and run an experiment to evaluate a question answering pipeline.

 Your pipeline will run the search on these files.